 Conversely, a stage piano should be light, so that it's easy to carry from gig to gig.
 The good brands go to a lot of trouble developing stage pianos that perform like they're hewn from rock, but when it's time to pack them away they feel like there's nothing to them.

-Don't worry, you're not missing something here, there are none.
-Internal speakers aren't going to be loud enough for even the smallest of gigs, so they're discarded to save both weight and money.
-Instead, look for sturdy XLR audio outs on the back panel.
-Just plug in a keyboard amp, or more likely these days, a PA speaker.
+Built-in speakers are traditionally the preserve of home digital pianos and arranger keyboards, so if your stage piano doesn’t have them, don’t worry, you're not missing anything.
+Internal speakers aren't going to be loud enough for even the smallest of gigs, so they're often discarded to save both weight and money.
+Instead, look for a sturdy pair of XLR or 6.3mm jack audio output sockets on the back panel that will allow you to connect to a keyboard amp, a PA speaker or a mixing desk.

 What sounds do stage pianos come with?

 If you're a classical pianist, all you will ask of your stage piano is that it feels incredibly authentic to play and sounds like a concert grand!
 This is where models such as the Kawai MP 11 SE fit in.

 We'd wager that most players, as opposed to pianists, need more sounds – at the very least some good organ emulations and perhaps some synth bass and lead sounds.
 Those of you working in theatre will require everything from grand pianos to string sections to special effects.

 Instead of loading their stage pianos with a fixed set of sounds, many brands are now curating huge online libraries of tones that can be downloaded from the internet.
 These sounds can be swapped in and out of their stage pianos at will.
 Collections like these are constantly growing, so look out for this feature if you need a vast amount of sonic versatility.

 What keyboard size and type do you need?